SWORDIntel/SWORDINTELLIGENCE/README.md

 - Business legitimacy assessment
 - End-use and intent analysis

-**Threat Actor Protocol**: Anyone suspected of attempting to acquire technology for hostile nation-states will be treated as a threat actor (intelligence collection, TTP documentation, IC coordination).
+**Threat Actor Protocol**: Anyone suspected of attempting to acquire technology for hostile nation-states will be treated as a threat actor and dealt with accordingly.

 ---